Way Forward Commission asks groups to consider questions of culture and mission

 “Ministry is messy because we are.
 We sit inside a sinful system that spreads out deep and wide.
 We must be faithful in the midst of the storm; that determines the depth of our faith,” she said.
 “People aren’t going to come to church every day.
 People are dealing with pain, and we preach something else.
 Maybe we need to look at things from a different perspective and ask who are we as a church.”

-Several participants, included Stated Clerk the Rev. Dr. J. Herbert Nelson, emphasized the need for congregations to “not worship the institution, but Jesus Christ.”
+Several participants, including Stated Clerk the Rev. Dr. J. Herbert Nelson, II, emphasized the need for congregations to “not worship the institution, but Jesus Christ.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.